webmasteraxe/A-wizMails/README.md

 A-wizMails
 ==========

-A node.js module to send emails to list of Android-wiz Users
+A node.js module to send emails to list of Android-wiz[My-Website] Users

 For this i am using node mailer service ;)